Skip to content

 Partial deprecation

-In this form of deprecation, the item marked as deprecated still needs to be supported so functionality does not break for existing consumers who may still be using it.
+With partial deprecation, the item marked as deprecated must remain supported for the life of that major API version in order to not break existing consumers who may be using it.

 Requirement